 You will still need to submit your rules to Consumer Affairs Victoria for approval.
 You may not use the rules until they have been approved by Consumer Affairs Victoria.

 The Rules Tool was developed by Justice Connect's Not-for-profit Law program.
 Justice Connect is a registered charity with the Australian Charities and Not-for-profits Commission.
 We are a legal services organisation that designs and delivers high-impact interventions that increase access to legal support and progress social justice.
-Our Not-for-profit Law program provides Australia’s only comprehensive legal services for not-for-profit organisations.
+Our Not-for-profit Law program is Justice Connect's specialist service for charities and community groups.

 The content of this tool was last reviewed in November 2020.